 The following bills have been identified as priority legislation as they impact a high percentage of the NLACRC community.

-AB 823 (Arambula) - Developmental services
+AB 823 (Arambula)Developmental services

 This bill would require a regional center to contract for mobile crisis service providers to assist consumers in remaining in, or returning to, the community.
 This bill would also require the regional center to post the memorandum of understanding on the regional center’s internet website.
 NLA Board Position: No position ARCA Position: No position 1/30/2020 Status: In Senate awaiting committee assignment

-In relation to existing law that sets forth the Department of Developmental Services and the regional center’s authority to establish provider rates, this bill would require certain provider rates to be increased by 3.33% for each $1 increase in the state minimum wage, or by a prorated percentage for an increase that is not a whole number.
-NLA Board Position: No position ARCA Position: No position 1/30/2020 Status: May be heard in committee February 29th and likely to be assigned to Assembly Human Services.
+AB 2024 (Holden)Developmental disabilities: provider rates In relation to existing law that sets forth the Department of Developmental Services and the regional center’s authority to establish provider rates, this bill would require certain provider rates to be increased by 3.33% for each $1 increase in the state minimum wage, or by a prorated percentage for an increase that is not a whole number.
+NLA Board Position: No position ARCA Position: No position 3/10/2020 Status: Do pass per Human Services Committee and re-referred to the Appropriations Committee

-SB 920 (Beall) - Persons with disabilities: terminology
+SB 920 (Beall)Persons with disabilities: terminology

 LOWER IMPACT LEGISLATION

 Other bills that should be considered due to being authored by legislators in our catchment area or bill impacting a smaller number of NLACRC consumers.

 In California, health insurance plans and policies are not required to cover hearing aids for children.
 As a result, most families on privately funded plans do not have coverage and are forced to either forego hearing aids for their child or pay the steep costs out- of-pocket.
 NLA Board Position: Support 5/8/2019 ARCA Position: Support if amended 9/13/2019 Status: Held at desk